Lewis-Clark State College Library

 LIBRARY MISSION AND PURPOSE

 To fulfill this mission, the Library faculty participates in the development and review of the curriculum and works closely with teaching faculty and students to analyze their curricular, research and recreational interests.
 Staff also teach the bibliographic structure of knowledge and the means of gaining access to that knowledge, explore and implement new technology to expand and improve information resources and services, and test new ways to extend service to the broader community.
-The Library encourages the formation of cooperative programs and arrangements with other libraries through networking and consortia to share ever-expanding information resources.

 COLLECTION DEVELOPMENT RESPONSIBILITY